-Springpole Gold Project
+Springpole Gold Project - Silver Stream

-Silver Stream

-On June 10, 2020, the Company entered into a silver purchase agreement (the "Silver Purchase Agreement") with First Majestic Silver Corp. ("First Majestic") (TSX: FR) (NYSE: AG), which closed on July 2, 2020.
-Under the terms of the Silver Purchase Agreement, First Majestic agreed to pay First Mining total consideration of US\$22.5 million, over three stages, for the right to purchase 50% of the payable silver produced from Springpole for the life of the Project (the "Stream") and 30 million common share purchase warrants of First Mining.
-Each warrant will entitle First Majestic to purchase one common share of First Mining at an exercise price of \$0.40 for a period of five years.
+On June 10, 2020, the Company entered into a silver purchase agreement (the "Silver Purchase Agreement") with First Majestic Silver Corp. ("First Majestic") (TSX: FR) (NYSE: AG).
+The transaction closed on July 2, 2020.
+Under the terms of the Silver Purchase Agreement, First Majestic agreed to pay First Mining total consideration of US\$22.5 million, in three tranches, for the right to purchase 50% of the payable silver produced from Springpole over the life of the project (the "Silver Stream") and 30 million common share purchase warrants of First Mining.